For your dog training needs call We'll be happy to help!

 I do believe that socializing your dog, taking them on walks, running, hiking and other outdoor activities should be a part of your dog's lifestyle.
 Dogs are not meant to be couch potatoes; they need exercise and social activity for optimum health.

 Before beginning any exercise program with your canine athlete, have your veterinarian perform a full health check to detect any physical problems that could be aggravated by the activity.
 Very young dogs must be limited in their activities to ensure that exercise activity will not harm still-forming bones.
-(In general, it is best to wait until the growth plates have fully closed.)
+In general, it is best to wait until the growth plates have fully closed before beginning a strenuous exercise program.
 Care must also be taken with older dogs to guard against injuries to joints, but they can still benefit from a slow, walking speed to get joints moving.